xhchrn/website/content/home/talks.md

  css_class = ""
 +++

+* 10 / 2019, I gave a talk at Perceiving System, Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 * 12 / 2018, I gave a spotlight oral at NeurIPS 2018 in Montreal, Canada.
 * 11 / 2018, I attended a bio-seminar at ECE, Texas A&M to present my work about LISTA in NeurIPS 2018.